Hypermobility Quiz

 TYPES OF HYPERMOBILITY

-Local Hypermobility: a singular joint/group of joints is hypermobile.
+Local hypermobility: a singular joint/group of joints is hypermobile.
 For example, someone might just have hypermobile knees (and not be hypermobile anywhere else in their body).
-I don’t see this very often in patients, but it does occasionally happen.
+I don’t see this very often in my patients, but it does occasionally happen.

 HYPERMOBILITY SUMMARY